Share this article

 One of the main reasons why so much enterprise data goes untapped is simply because people can’t find it—an inefficiency that causes your firm’s budget to suffer in more ways than one.

-For example, one study found workers spend on average 1.8 hours daily looking for information they can’t find, and DTC reports data professionals waste on average 30% of their time trying to find and prepare data.
+For example, one study on the social economy found workers spend on average 1.8 hours daily looking for information they can’t find, and data professionals waste on average 30% of their time trying to find and prepare data.
 Cumulatively, that wasted time equates to $1.7 million lost to inefficient searching per year for every 100 employees in US organizations.
 Now multiply that by a large firm’s 80,000 employees, and the cost is astronomical.

 But it’s not just the wasted time searching that’s expensive for enterprises—employee stress and burnout resulting from information overload and can equate to billions in lost productivity.

 And there’s more.
 If employees can’t find the information they need, it leads to knowledge duplication.
 Teams unwittingly commission or compile the same research another team already tackled.
-DTC reports data professionals lose 20% of their time building knowledge assets that already exist in the organization.
+Additonally, the same report cites that data professionals lose 20% of their time building knowledge assets that already exist in the organization.

 Even if workers can find the information, they may still ignore it if they can’t transform information into usable insights fast enough.
 In other words, there’s a gap between the growing streams of enterprise knowledge and organizations’ ability to make sense of it and transform it into business value.

-According to one study, only a quarter of employees feel they effectively use enterprise data to inform decision making—and even fewer are confident they can read, understand, and work with enterprise data.
+One study shows how data skills gap is costing organizations billions in lost productivity, with only a quarter of employees feel they effectively use enterprise data to inform decision making — and even fewer are confident they can read, understand, and work with enterprise data.
 In fact, employees will actively look for alternatives to using data and almost half surveyed said they’d default to “gut feeling” to make decisions instead of using data-driven insights.
-But there’s a cost to making poor decisions based on cherry-picked knowledge (we’ve written about that here), like reputational damage, missed opportunities, and lost revenue.
+But there’s a cost to making poor decisions based on cherry-picked knowledge (aside from the obvious data waste), like reputational damage, missed opportunities, and lost revenue.

-In a study last year, two-thirds of UK companies admitted to commissioning market research they never used because it was rendered irrelevant by rapidly changing economic and social conditions.
-And with experts saying disruption will become more common and economic recession inevitable, firms need to manage research spend wisely and carefully and ensure insights arrive in time to make quality decisions at the speed of the market.
+Unused data is a big issue for organizations.
+In one study, two-thirds of business wasted budget on unused market research in the UK, because it was rendered irrelevant by rapidly changing economic and social conditions.
+And with experts saying disruption will become more common and economic recession inevitable, firms need to manage research spend wisely and carefully, and ensure insights arrive in time to make quality decisions at the speed of the market.

-One of the main culprits to sluggish intel is disorganized knowledge management.
+One of the main culprits to sluggish intel is disorganized knowledge management system.
 Your organization is probably wasting enterprise data and market research to inefficient insights processes if:

-When you consider the cost of wasted time, employee burnout, redundant knowledge, and poor decision making, the cost of disorganized knowledge management can be astronomical.
+When you consider the cost of wasted time, employee burnout, redundant knowledge, and poor decision making, the cost of disorganized knowledge management, other than leading to unused data and data waste, can be astronomical.
 But what if you could create a leaner organization and make insights quick and easy to search and understand?
-What if you could increase the ROI of your knowledge assets, while facilitating insights-driven decisions across your organization?
+What if you could increase the knowledge management ROI of your enterprise market research and knowledge assets, while facilitating insights-driven decisions across your organization?

-Many insights professionals say efficient knowledge and insights management is about building a culture of “knowing what you know” across your organizations.
+Most insights professionals are aware that an insights platform can change company culture.
+They say that efficient knowledge and insights management is about building a culture of “knowing what you know” across your organization.
 The right insights engagement platform can help scale your efforts to do that.

 Prudential’s insights platform is a great example of this.
-Keith Golembiewski, Director of Strategic Insights, Workplace Solutions Group, Prudential, shared with us that using their all-in-one insights platform (containing a knowledge asset of $40 million dollars), one of their business teams was able to do quick desk research to validate and move forward with a new program more quickly because they were able to quickly search and see the knowledge the company already had on their topic.
+Keith Golembiewski, Director of Strategic Insights, Workplace Solutions Group, Prudential, shared with us that using their all-in-one insights platform (containing a knowledge asset of $40 million dollars), one of their business teams was able to do a quick desk research to validate and move forward with a new program more quickly because they were able to quickly search and see the knowledge the company already had on their topic.
+If you want to know if your desk research is gaining value or losing momentum, the volume of unused data is a clear indicator.

 “Rather than doing new primary research that would take at least a month and cost $60K or more, we used the vast resources we have to ‘know what we know’ from all our past research and news on employers, sponsors, demand, and supply, and we were able to synthesize more than half a million dollars’ worth of insights in a couple of weeks.”